sebastian-heinz/portaudio/README.md

 | OSS       | Not Available | Not Tested    | Not Available |

 *1) if used godots wasapi driver will be disabled
+*2) requires that the enduser has asio drivers installed (ex.
+ASIO4ALL)

 ## Godot
 - `PortAudio` is a singleton class, its purpose is to provide wrapper methods for all PortAudio calls (PA_*) with a godot type friendly interface.
 For direct access from anywhere